 * Come in big sizes.
 One of the primary benefits of concrete pots is the fact that they are available in truly enormous sizes, catering for the biggest trees and spaces.

 * Huge range of colors.
 Concrete pots are now available in a wide variety of traditional and modern colors.
 You definitely won’t have a problem finding a color to match your rendered wall or fence.

 * Less prone to theft.
-The sheer weight of these styles of pots when filled with soil will ensure that no one is going to casually pick one up off your front path and wander off.
-This makes them the perfect contender for areas, which are easily accessible to passers by.
+The sheer weight of these styles of pots when filled with soil will ensure that no one is going to casually pick one up of your front path and wander off.
+This makes them the perfect contender for areas, which are easily accessible to passers-by.
 It also makes them a great home for rare or more valuable plantings that may tempt other keen gardeners.
-Yes, someone may come by in the dead of night with a truck or crane, but we will assume that you or your neighbor’s would probably notice this kind of activity.
+Yes, someone may come by in the dead of night with a truck or crane, but we will assume that you or your neighbors would probably notice this kind of activity.

 * Virtually unbreakable.
 Concrete is strong.
 These types of containers are not going to break if you accidentally stumble over them or if one stops a soccer ball.
 Concrete pots are a great choice for high traffic and high impact zones.

 * Weatherproof.
 Concrete pots are excellent choices for those who live in climates that suffer from extremes in temperatures through the course of 24 hours.
 Concrete containers are also not prone to freezing and splitting in sub-zero temperatures, making them a great outdoor choice for those who love in cold winters.
 Concrete pots are not going to be ruined in the rain and have less chance of blowing over in heavy winds.